John Rewald: Rewald's Significance

-Rewald, a highly cultured and erudite man and a renowned writer, was the product of four distinct civilizations: the pre-World War I Wilhelmine German Empire, the Weimar Republic of Germany, the French Third Republic in its final years, and America in the latter half of the 20th century.
-He is famous not only for his solid scholarship, and the ground-breaking treatment of his subject, but also for the beauty and lucidity of his prose which, invariably sober and scholarly, never departing from the factual, rises at times to a culminating lyricism.
+Rewald's life and work were shaped by his experiences across different political and cultural areas, including the German Empire, the Weimar Republic of Germany, the French Third Republic.
+He is recognized for a scholarly approach that emphasized factual documentation and primary sources over psychological interpretation.
+Critics and collogues has noted his writing style for its clarity and sobriety.
+Art historian Judd Tully described his pros as "beautifully" written in three languages, characterized by a factual rigor that occasionally transitioned into more lyrical passages.

 In 1983, Theodore Reff, Professor of Art History at Columbia University commented: "He is more responsible than anyone else for putting the study of Impressionism and Post-Impressionism on solid scholarly foundations.
 What he set out to do, he did more thoroughly and scrupulously than anybody else, and he did it first."

 Complementing his career as an academic, he served as one of the founding members of the board of directors of the International Foundation for Art Research.